 Emory University is a private institution of higher learning established in 1836.
 The school is affiliated with the Methodist Episcopal Church and the 2nd oldest university in the state of Georgia.
 Emory University is organized among nine academic colleges/schools that serve nearly 15,500 students each semester.
 Emory’s endowment exceeds $7 billion, the sixteenth largest in the nation.

-8. The University of Maryland Baltimore — Baltimore, MD
+8. The University of Maryland School of Nursing — Baltimore, MD

 9. The University of Michigan at Ann Arbor — Ann Arbor, MI